Joell Ortiz: 2007–2010: The Brick: Bodega Chronicles and joining Slaughterhouse

-Though signed to Aftermath, Ortiz released an album titled The Brick: Bodega Chronicles April 24, 2007 on Koch Records.
+Although signed to Aftermath Records, Ortiz released an album titled The Brick: Bodega Chronicles April 24, 2007 on Koch Records (which would subsequently rebrand to E1).
 The Brick features production by Showbiz, Street Radio, and The Alchemist, among others.
 Guest artists include rappers Big Daddy Kane, Styles P, Big Noyd, Akon, Immortal Technique, Grafh, and Ras Kass.
 Ortiz parted ways with Aftermath Entertainment on April 15, 2008.

-2009 was a busy year for Ortiz, as he released a number of freestyles and remixes leading up to the Road Kill mixtape.
+2009 was an eventful year for Ortiz, as he released a number of freestyles and remixes leading up to the Road Kill mixtape.
 Among these was "Stressful" a song that remixed Drake's "Successful."

-Joe Budden reached out to Crooked I, Royce da 5'9", Joell Ortiz, and Nino Bless for a track titled "Slaughterhouse" on his digital release, Halfway House.

-Based on the reception of the track, they decided to form a super-group, minus Nino Bless, and named it after the first song they made together.
+In 2008, fellow East Coast rapper Joe Budden reached out Ortiz, as well as Crooked I, Royce da 5'9", and Nino Bless for a track titled "Slaughterhouse" on his digital release, Halfway House.
+Based on the positive reception of the track, they decided to form a supergroup, minus Nino Bless, and named it after this song.
 They released numerous songs throughout early 2009, building a buzz for their self-titled album which was released through E1 on August 11, 2009.
 The album features production from Alchemist, DJ Khalil and Mr. Porter, plus guest appearances from Pharoahe Monch, K-Young, and The New Royales.
 In January 2011, the group signed to Shady Records and left E1 Entertainment.

 2010–2014: Free Agent and House Slippers

-Ortiz started to have problems with E1 Entertainment and after almost a year, Ortiz left the label on November 5, 2010.
+Conflict soon arose between Ortiz and his label, E1 Entertainment, and after almost a year, Ortiz left the label on November 5, 2010.
 In August 2010, Ortiz was in talks, about signing a deal with Steve Rifkind's label SRC Records.
 However the deal was never finished.

 In an October 31, 2010, interview on Conspiracy Worldwide Radio, Ortiz discussed his relationship with Eminem and the flood of record labels that have flocked to sign him after his Free Agent album was released.
 He also spoke of Eminem's excitement at working with him.

 During Slaughterhouse 2012 tour, the group stopped in Las Vegas, Nevada at Bootleg Kev's radio show, where they talked about their album Welcome to: Our House, and their work with Eminem.
-It was revealed that Ortiz signed with Shady Records as a solo act.
 In 2012, Joell as part of the group Slaughterhouse released their second album Welcome To Our House on August 28, 2012.